 - Never get too close to a team member, as that can cause a conflict of interest.

 - To cultivate an open structure among the workforce, plan trips and outings

 - Empathize with them on their failures and personal issues to make them more comfortable

 - Promote their success to higher management and encourage them

 - Show them their mistakes and faults in private discussions to allow their self-respect to be kept intact

 The thing about leadership is that it is natural for some but takes years of practice for others.
-One thing that we can all agree on is a leader is not just who takes credit for success, but, is capable of taking the responsibility of a fall.
+One thing that we can all agree on is a leader is not just who takes credit for success, but, is capable of taking the responsibility for a fall.

 Until and unless you don’t see a failure, you will never taste the true success of leadership – and that goes for life too.

 If you have ideas about successful leaders that might be helpful to readers, share them in the comments section below.
 Thanks!